Milk Sharing: Is It Safe?

 TL;DR

-Milk sharing, whether informal or formal, can help families meet their breastfeeding goals, but it comes with risks and benefits.
+Milk sharing can help families meet their breastfeeding goals, but it's important to consider risks and benefits.

 Before deciding, consult your baby’s healthcare provider and weigh the risks and benefits carefully.
 BRAIN is a helpful acronym for decision making: